 We’ve Given You A Starting Point

 Anyone associated with the building industry could challenge our above stated figures, for sure.
 It’s very easy to build a house at $7000/m2, depending on the size, location and specification.
-In fact some Architects won’t accept you as a client unless you’ve got over $5000/m2 to spend on your home.
+In fact some Architects won’t accept you as a client unless you’ve got over $8000/m2 to spend on your home.

-Lastly – If want some expert advice on exactly how and where you should spend your budget on your new home, contact the Arcline Team to start your journey to your new home today.
+Lastly – If you’d like some expert advice on exactly how and where you should spend your budget on your new home, contact the Arcline Team to start your journey to your new home today.